What is product-market fit?

 - % changes in lifetime value

 Of course, the metrics you’re going to use, as well as the ways you’re going to use to collect data, differ based on the type of business and industry you’re in.
-In the next chapter, I’ll be sharing with you how to set up a data collection mechanism, as well as what to pay attention to when setting up such a mechanism.
+Next we’ll talk about how to set up a data collection mechanism, and what to pay attention to when setting it up.

-The best way to set up a data collection mechanism is by using a feedback management software program or survey software.
-A feedback management software program is ideal for larger organizations, while survey software is better for SMBs.
-Some of the most common methods you can use to collect customer experience data are:
+The best way to create a culture of action that is set up to find a product-market fit, is to use a feedback management software system Some of the most common methods you can use to collect customer experience data are:

 One of the most important aspects of collecting customer experience data is to choose which data collection techniques you are going to use.
 Yes, you can use more than one, but it’s better to focus on those which are closer to your customers’ habits.
 For example, if your email open rates are usually high, it would be wise to send an email asking for feedback on your products or services.

-What are the things you need to pay the most attention to when collecting customer experience feedback?
-Here are some of the most common:
+What should you pay attention to when collecting customer experience feedback?
+Here are some tips to guide you:

 1) Ask for feedback only when it makes sense

 Should you ask for feedback when a user is inactive for months or hasn’t yet managed to experience the value of your product?
 Probably not.

 This is why you should ask for feedback only when it makes sense, and only when you are sure that your customer has experienced the value of your product.